fdenoodt/Portfolio/README.md

 ### [2020] Image recognition alarm

 Because waking up can be hard, I made a smart alarm to help me out.
 The alarm contains a camera that is pointed at my bed and detects when I sleep.
 When it is time to wake up, the alarm continues to play music while I stay in bed.
 Only when I walk out of bed, the alarm will stop.
-The alarm consists of a Raspberry pi, a camera and speakers.
-The frontend is developed in `Angular`.
+The alarm consists of a Raspberry Pi, a camera, and speakers.
+The front end is developed in `Angular`.

 The Artificial Neural Network consists of a convolutional neural network developed in `python` using the `Keras` library.